BjornKennethHolmstrom/CosmicSyncCore/docs/CURRENT/platform-advantages.md

-The **CosmicSyncCore** platform offers several compelling advantages based on its features and goals:
+The **CivicBase** platform offers several compelling advantages based on its features and goals:

 ### **1. Decentralization and Data Sovereignty**
 - **No reliance on centralized servers:** Users retain control over their data, reducing dependency on external providers.